Zerene Stacker Known Issues

 Zerene Stacker cannot directly read 16-bit TIFF files that have been Zip-compressed.
 Such files may be produced, for example, by Adobe Lightroom or Photoshop, if the file export compression is set to “ZIP” as opposed to “None” or “LZW”.

 Attempting to load such a file into Zerene Stacker will produce the following diagnostic:

 javax.imageio.IIOException: 16-bit samples are not supported for Horizontal differencing Predictor at com.sun.media.imageioimpl.plugins.tiff.TIFFDeflateDecompressor.decodeRaw(Unknown Source)

-On Windows and Mac, this problem can be worked around by selecting Options > Preferences > Preprocessing > Use External TIFF Reader.
+This problem can be worked around by selecting Options > Preferences > Preprocessing > Use External TIFF Reader.
 (If you do not explicitly select this option, then the current version of Zerene Stacker should automatically fall back to using this approach anyway.)

 However, it is usually more efficient to set the file format in Photoshop or Lightroom to “None” or “LZW” so that the file can be read directly, then in Zerene Stacker de-select the option to Use External TIFF Reader.

 Some grayscale images may cause Save Output Image(s) to fail with a diagnostic like this:

 java.lang.IllegalArgumentException: Raster ShortInterleavedRaster: width = 1504 height = 1242 #numDataElements 3 is incompatible with ColorModel ColorModel: #pixelBits = 16 numComponents = 1 color space = java.awt.color.ICC_ColorSpace@5c3f1224 transparency = 1 has alpha = false isAlphaPre = false at java.awt.image.BufferedImage.<init>(Unknown Source)